 The OMT is a relative newcomer to the world of power tools.
 Until about 10 years ago, a very similar tool removed casts in doctor’s offices.
 Tool manufacturers recognized some of that tool’s unique capabilities and began producing consumer models for home improvement tasks.
 Since then, the oscillating multi-tool has become the tool of choice for many home improvement jobs.

 As its name suggests, the oscillating multi-tool’s cutting motion is different than that of a conventional power saw.
 Unlike a power circular saw, jigsaw, or reciprocating saw, its blade doesn’t saw back and forth or cut while spinning in a circle.
 Instead, it has a flat metal blade that oscillates side to side about 20,000 times per minute.

 As a result, the oscillating tool doesn’t kick-back or grab during cutting the way another saw might.
 And, because of its small size and the location and offset shape of a typical blade, it can make precise curved or straight cuts in very tight spots, such as in corners or flat against the floor.

-Many types and shapes of blades and accessories are made for these tools, as you can see in the Bosch selection shown here.
+Many types and shapes of oscillating tool blades and accessories are made for these tools, as you can see in the Bosch selection shown below.
 These include various wood-cutting and metal-cutting blades, triangular-shaped sanding pads that hold adhesive-backed sandpaper of varying grits, carbide- and diamond-edged blades for cutting masonry, and more.